Computably enumerable set: Properties

 If A and B are computably enumerable sets then A ∩ B, A ∪ B and A × B (with the ordered pair of natural numbers mapped to a single natural number with the Cantor pairing function) are computably enumerable sets.
 The preimage of a computably enumerable set under a partial computable function is a computably enumerable set.

 A set $T$ is called co-computably-enumerable or co-c.e. if its complement $\mathbb{N} \setminus T$ is computably enumerable.
 Equivalently, a set is co-r.e. if and only if it is at level $\Pi^0_1$ of the arithmetical hierarchy.
 The complexity class of co-computably-enumerable sets is denoted co-RE.

 A set A is computable if and only if both A and the complement of A are computably enumerable.

 Some pairs of computably enumerable sets are effectively separable and some are not.

+The lattice of recursively enumerable sets

+The set of all recursively enumerable subsets of the natural numbers can be made into a poset under set inclusion; this poset is a lattice.
+The theory of this lattice is known to be an undecidable problem.
+Similarly, the set of all computably enumerable vector spaces also forms a lattice.
+In fact, one can generalize this even further to the lattice L(Q), which is defined to consist of all recursively enumerable filters, where Q is some free Boolean algebra without any atoms.
+These lattices are closely tied to the study of recursively enumerable Pi-0-1 classes.

+Intervals

+The intervals of this lattice are either boolean algebras, or their first-order theory is also undecidable.
+The possible structure of intervals of this lattice is not very well understood.

+Maximal recursively enumerable sets

+The complement of the function which enumerates any maximal recursively enumerable set dominates every general recursive function.
+There exists maximal recursively enumerable set of Turing degree at most 0′.
+For any two maximal recursively enumerable sets A and B, there exists an order automorphism of the lattice of recursively enumerable sets that maps A to B; this automorphism, however, may not always be computable.

 Remarks

 According to the Church–Turing thesis, any effectively calculable function is calculable by a Turing machine, and thus a set S is computably enumerable if and only if there is some algorithm which yields an enumeration of S. This cannot be taken as a formal definition, however, because the Church–Turing thesis is an informal conjecture rather than a formal axiom.

 The definition of a computably enumerable set as the domain of a partial function, rather than the range of a total computable function, is common in contemporary texts.
 This choice is motivated by the fact that in generalized recursion theories, such as α-recursion theory, the definition corresponding to domains has been found to be more natural.
 Other texts use the definition in terms of enumerations, which is equivalent for computably enumerable sets.